ProjecVirgil/VirgilAI/README.md

 ## 🔁 Change the key

-> Go in the directory call setupAndLaunch and search the key.txt (remeber the key is a hexadecimal string of 32 characters)
+> Go in the directory call setupAndLaunch and search the key.txt (remeber the key is a hexadecimal string of 32 characters),delete it and relaunch Virgil

 ## TO BE CONSIDERED ⚠️
 1. The entire project is only at the albor and is not 100% complete